Webster Accommodations Podcasts & Contact Information

 Steps to Receive ADA Accommodations

 Although your disability information will be kept confidential when communicating with your instructors, your personal experiences with your disability are an important part of determining what accommodations are appropriate to support your needs.
 We will discuss what has and has not worked for you in the past in meeting these needs.
-We will also discuss your past needs and how your present needs may be different from what you have experienced in the past, in relation to your disability.
-Then, we will determine appropriate accommodations, and you will sign a Release of Information form enabling the University to send an ADA accommodations letter to your professors.
+We will also discuss your past needs and how your present needs may be different from what you have experienced in the past in relation to your disability.
+Then we will determine appropriate accommodations, and you will sign a Release of Information Form (PDF) allowing the University to send an ADA letter of accommodations to your professors.

 4. Next Steps

-If you are a student seeking disability accommodations at an extended US or international campus, please contact the site director (or designee) at your site for information about how to affiliate with their offices to receive ADA accommodations.
-It is always suggested that students affiliate prior to the beginning of a semester or term; however, you are welcome to affiliate with your site's office to determine appropriate accommodations at any point in during your enrollment with the University.
+If you are a student seeking disability accommodations at an extended U.S. location or a non-U.S. campus, please contact the site director or staff designee at your site for information about how to receive ADA accommodations.
+We encourage you to reach out at the beginning of your enrollment, but you may reach out to set up accommodations at any point in your Webster University experience.

-The ARC on the Webster Groves Campus is available to advise on disability accommodations and implementation at any Webster University campus.
-Please contact the Academic ADA Coordinator at 314-246-7700 or disability@webster.edu for more information.
+The Reeg Academic Resource Center on the Webster Groves campus is available to advise on disability accommodations and implementation for any Webster University campus or location.
+Please contact the Academic ADA Coordinator at disability@webster.edu for assistance and/or more information.